Peilingll/peilingll.github.io/content/projects/project7.md

 ## Introduction

-This project was part of the SS25 BIM Fundamental Course, aimed at developing a deeper understanding of the potential of Building Information Modeling (BIM) and the structure of the IFC schema.
-The assignment required us to create a semantically enriched and detailed BIM model, acting simultaneously as designers and engineers.
-We carefully examined the structure, appearance, and material definitions of the model, ensuring semantic accuracy and consistency throughout.
-This process not only strengthened our modeling skills but also provided us with a solid foundation in comprehending the logic and framework of IFC-based data representation.
+This project is the core practical assignment for the "BIM.Fundamentals" course in the Summer Term 2025 at the Technical University of Munich (TUM), School of Engineering and Design.
+The project aims to deeply explore the potential of Building Information Modeling (BIM) and to master the IFC data schema.

+This task requires the creation of a detailed, semantically enriched BIM model that adheres to specific shape requirements.
+The model's structure, appearance, and material definitions must be strictly defined, ensuring semantic accuracy and data consistency throughout the development process.

+## Technical and Execution

+This model strictly adheres to multiple technical specifications, focusing on the logic and framework of IFC data:

+### **IFC Spatial Structure**
+- Established a compliant spatial structure breakdown
+- Contains: **IfcProject**,**IfcSite**, **IfcBuilding**, **IfcBuildingStoreys**, **IfcSpaces**

+### **Core Building Components**
+- Fully implemented necessary building elements
+- Contains: **Walls**, **Windows** , **Columns**, **Doors**, **Beams**, **Roof**, **Slabs**, **Stairs**

+### **Semantic Information**

+Accurately attached semantic attributes to enhance model intelligence:

+- **`LoadBearing`** (True/False) attribute:
+  - Applied to load-bearing components (walls, beams, columns)
+  - Ensures proper structural analysis and design verification

+- **`IsExternal`** (True/False) attribute:
+  - Defined for walls and doors
+  - Distinguishes between internal and external elements
+  - Supports energy analysis and building performance evaluation

+- **`IfcSpaces` properties**:
+  - All space objects have meaningful names
+  - Each space includes an `Area` property in its property sets
+  - Enables accurate space area calculations and documentation

+### **Specific Design Requirements**

+- **High-ceiling hall**:
+  - Designed a training/conference hall spanning at least two stories
+  - Demonstrates multi-level spatial modeling capabilities

+- **Non-structural glazing facade**:
+  - Applied to one side of the building
+  - Showcases curtain wall system implementation

+- **Furniture placement**:
+  - Placed appropriate furniture on at least two stories
+  - Ensured zero geometric clashes with building elements

+### **Deliverable Standards**

+- Format: IFC 4 Reference View Model View Definition (MVD)
+- Quantities: Base Quantities exported (volume and area)
+- Scope: Complete coverage for all building objects and spaces

 ![Dashboard](/images/pj7-3.webp)
+*Figure 1.
+Open IFC Viewer*

 <div class="not-prose"
      style="display: flex; gap: 1rem; margin: 1rem auto; width: 80%; justify-content: center;">